Raja Kumari

 Svetha Yallapragada Rao (born January 11, 1986), professionally known as Raja Kumari, is an American rapper, songwriter and singer from Claremont, California.
-Kumari is best known for her collaboration with notable artists including Gwen Stefani, Iggy Azalea, Fifth Harmony, Sidhu Moosewala, Knife Party, Fall Out Boy.
+Kumari is best known for her collaborations with notable artists including Gwen Stefani, Iggy Azalea, Fifth Harmony, Sidhu Moosewala, Knife Party, and Fall Out Boy.
 She is also notable for receiving as a songwriter, the BMI Pop Awards in 2016, and featuring on BBC Asian Network programme Bobby Friction on July 5, 2016.

 Early life

 Raja Kumari was born as Svetha Yallapragada Rao into a Telugu family in Claremont, California.
 Her family hails from Andhra Pradesh, India.
 Kumari holds a Bachelor of Arts degree in religious studies, with an emphasis on South Asian religions.

 Her parents played an important role in developing her Indian character and trained her to become an Indian classical dancer who started performing at the age of 5.
 In an interview with Rolling Stone, Raja Kumari said that she found it tough and lonely as a South Indian girl growing up in Los Angeles.

 While in fifth grade, Kumari discovered hip hop through the Fugees' album The Score.
 By the age of 14, she was a noticed freestyle MC known as "Indian Princess" (IP) or "Raja Kumari".
 She is a trained dancer in Kuchipudi, Kathak, and Bharatanatyam and had given many live performances in Ravindra Bharathi in Hyderabad.

 During her artist career, she has contributed to several philanthropic activities through her performances including the creation of a hospital in Bangalore and a meditation hall in Hyderabad for the Vegesna Foundation, a school for children with physical disabilities.
 As a result, Kumari has been recognized as a benefactor by the Foundation for Indic Philosophy and Culture (Indic Foundation) and has been honored with the Kohinoor Award for excellence in the Classical Arts by the Governor of Tamil Nadu.